Dental Fluoride Treatment in Alpharetta, Johns Creek and Roswell, GA

 - Inhibits the growth of bacteria on teeth

 As we mentioned in one of our most popular pieces about filling cavities in baby teeth, a tooth that has early signs of a cavity can go through a process called remineralization.
 This is when the tooth repairs itself if a patient’s diet and oral habits allow it.
-The use of fluoride can help assist a tooth, by supplying it with the minerals to helps strengthen and fend off continual development of cavities.
+The use of fluoride can help assist a tooth, by supplying it with the minerals to help strengthen and fend off the continual development of cavities.

 Fluoride Dental Treatments at Polkadot Pediatric Dentistry

-During a visit at the Pediatric Dentist in Roswell, Dr. Nanna and the staff will often administer fluoride treatment to help reinforce your child’s teeth.
+During a visit to the Pediatric Dentist in Roswell, Dr. Nanna and the staff will often administer fluoride treatment to help reinforce your child’s teeth.
 The application of fluoride will come in either gel, foam, or varnish form.

 The application of fluoride, whatever the method may be, is often quick and can be done in a matter of minutes.
 These fluoride treatments will often be done every 6-month visit, however, different conditions may cause your Alpharetta pediatric dentist to up or lower the treatment.

 Fluoride Levels in Alpharetta, Johns Creek, and Fulton County

-In Alpharetta, Johns Creek and the Fulton county’s water contains fluoride.
+In Alpharetta, Johns Creek, and Fulton counties water contains fluoride.
 The U.S. Public Health Service recommends water that is 0.7 parts per million (ppm) which was applauded by the American Dental Association.
 In Fulton County’s most recent official Water Quality Report they found that the water in Fulton County had fluoride in the range of 0.68 – 0.71 ppm.

 This means that the water in Alpharetta, Johns Creek, and the rest of Fulton County has just the right amount of fluoride to help strengthen your teeth.